Remas-IT/islamic-athkar-web-app/README.md

 # Athkar Web Application

-A simple Arabic web application that provides Islamic athkar (remembrance) in an organized and user-friendly interface.
-The application allows users to read daily athkar and interact with basic dynamic features.
+A web-based Arabic application that provides Islamic athkar (remembrance) through an organized and user-friendly interface.
+The application allows users to read daily athkar and interact with dynamic features such as a dhikr counter and random reminders.

 ---